 - a separate limit for expenses related to parties and expressions of appreciation after the close of voting

-The City will provide a preliminary Certificate of Maximum Third Party Expense Limit to third party advertisers at registration.
-A final Certificate of Maximum Third Party Expense Limit will be provided to the registered third party advertisers by September 25, 2018.
+The City will provide a preliminary Certificate of Maximum Third Party Expense Limit to third party advertisers at the time they register.
+This maximum is based on the prescribed formula and uses the number of electors as of September 15, 2018.
+A final Certificate of Maximum Third Party Expense Limit will be provided to the registered third party advertisers by September 26, 2022.
 The final spending limit is based on the higher of:

 All registered third parties must file a financial statement using a prescribed form.
 Third party advertisers whose contributions and total expenses are equal to or less than $10,000 are not required to file an auditor’s report with the financial statement.
 A registered third party whose contributions or total expenses exceed $10,000 are required to file an auditor’s report with the financial statement.